Python-Test-Engineer/PyTest-Django-Full-Stack-Book/docs/setup.md

 ## Test set up

-Run `python -m pytest -vs` and all tests in `tests/00_setup` folder should pass for setup, logging and config.
+Run `python -m pytest -vs tests/00_setup` and all tests in `tests/00_setup` folder should pass for setup, logging and config.
+This will ensure the framework is wired up correctly.

 Logging will register some events.

 `read_config.py` should also pass.

-Middleware and tests has been included...

 <br>